silinternational/terraform-modules/aws/rds/mariadb/README.md

 # aws/rds/mariadb - Relational Database Service - MariaDB
-This module is used to create an RDS instance along with an extra application user for limited (non-root) access.
-This module expects to be provisioning a MariaDB or MySQL instance as it wants to create a separate user with less privileges for application use.
+This module is used to create an RDS instance.

 ## What this does

  - Create RDS instance named after `db_name`
- - Create an additional user with credentials from `db_app_user` and `db_app_pass` that has limited privileges to the app db

 ## Required Inputs